Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Key Takeaways

-The last mile of delivery is important between a business and its customer, making it one of the most critical and challenging phases of logistics.
+The last mile of delivery is the decisive link between a business and its customer—and it remains the most critical, costly, and complex phase of modern logistics.

 The Importance of Last Mile Strategy in 2026

-Studies from ScienceDirect have emphasized that reducing emissions in logistics is critical for long-term sustainability.
+Sustainability pressure is accelerating.
+Studies from ScienceDirect confirm that reducing emissions in logistics is critical for long-term viability, and 70% of shoppers now actively value sustainable delivery options when choosing a brand.

-To create a successful last-mile delivery strategy, businesses must focus on five key pillars that address the challenges of cost, efficiency, customer satisfaction, and sustainability.
+To build a successful last mile delivery strategy, businesses must focus on five interconnected pillars that address cost, efficiency, customer satisfaction, sustainability, and scalability.
+These pillars form the foundation of a future-proof logistics operation capable of adapting to evolving market demands.

 Pillar 1: Route Optimization and Dynamic Planning

-Route optimization is at the heart of any successful last-mile strategy.
-By leveraging AI and machine learning, businesses can dynamically plan and adjust delivery routes in real time based on factors such as traffic conditions, weather, and delivery windows.
+Route optimization is the operational backbone of any effective last mile strategy.
+By leveraging AI and machine learning, businesses dynamically plan and adjust delivery routes in real time based on traffic conditions, weather, delivery time windows, vehicle capacity, and driver availability.

 Pillar 2: Real-Time Tracking and Transparency